Maximum likelihood estimation for mechanistic network models: Results

-The root mean squared errors (RMSEs) for $q_m$ and $q_c$ are in Table \ref{table:max}.
+The root mean squared errors (RMSEs) for $q_m$ and $q_c$ for model-generated graphs are in Table \ref{table:max}.
 Minimize $Y(u,v)$ has the best performance (among algorithms that do not require prior knowledge of $\theta_n$, $q_m$, or $q_c$) for both parameters on graphs of 200 nodes; and for $q_c$ on graphs of 100 and 7 nodes.
 Its performance for $q_m$ on graphs of 100 nodes is second only to Minimize $Y(u,v)$, then NK.

 It is worth noting that the Exhaustive algorithm has the worst performance for $q_m$ on graphs of 7 nodes.
-Table \ref{table:overfit} may explain why.
+Supplemental Table 1 may explain why.
 The likelihood is maximized when $\hat{q}_m$ and $\hat{q}_c$ are 0 or 1.
 If there exists a value of $\theta_n$ such that $\hat{q}_m$ and/or $\hat{q}_c$ is 0 or 1, the Exhaustive algorithm will find it.
-As Table \ref{table:overfit} shows, the Exhaustive algorithm estimates $\hat{q}_m$ to be 0 or 1 more than any other algorithm, and it estimates $\hat{q}_c$ to be 0 or 1 more than any other algorithm except 100 Random.
+As Supplemental Table 1 shows, the Exhaustive algorithm estimates $\hat{q}_m$ to be 0 or 1 more than any other algorithm, and it estimates $\hat{q}_c$ to be 0 or 1 more than any other algorithm except 100 Random.
 The Exhaustive algorithm also has the greatest bias for the log-likelihood, meaning it is overestimating the likelihood more than any other algorithm.

-Table \ref{table:overfit} also contains the number of times each algorithm could not estimate $q_m$, which happens when $Y(G_n,\theta_n) = 0$.
+The table also contains the number of times each algorithm could not estimate $q_m$, which happens when $Y(G_n,\theta_n) = 0$.
 Since the Minimize $Y(u,v)$ algorithm minimizes $Y(u,v)$, it could not estimate $q_m$ for the greatest number of graphs.

 Table \ref{table:em} contains the RMSE for the expectation-maximization (EM) and averaging results.
 For graphs of 100 and 200 nodes, performance does not improve, or it barely improves, when using EM or averaging instead of maximum likelihood.
 For graphs of 7 nodes, performance can be improved by using EM or averaging instead of maximum likelihood.